 How Does the Online Challenge Work?

 Teams of up to 4 students compete in one or two divisions: Personal Finance and Economics divisions (described below).
 Each team member has 35 minutes to complete a 30-question online exam with questions that align with Virginia’s economics and personal finance SOLs.

 Regions are based on 8 regions set by the Virginia Department of Education and one region for multidivision online teams.

-How Does the Championship Competition Work?
+How Does the VIRGINIA STATE Championship Competition Work?

 In each of the Economics divisions (Adam Smith and David Ricardo) students test their knowledge in the morning.
 Students from the top scoring teams face off in a Quiz Bowl to determine the top team.

-For students enrolled in a course that includes some personal finance content
+For students enrolled in a course that includes some personal finance content.

-IB, AP, honors, college-level or 2-semester general econ course
+For students enrolled in IB, AP, honors, college-level or 2-semester micro/macro economics course.

-1-semester general econ course – including courses taught to satisfy the Economics and Personal Finance requirement – or any course that teaches econ-related content not labeled AP, IB, honors, or college level (Government, Business, World Geography).
+For students enrolled in a 1-semester general econ course – including courses taught to satisfy the Economics and Personal Finance requirement – or any course that teaches econ-related content not labeled AP, IB, honors, or college level (Government, Business, World Geography).
 Teams that participated in a previous State Championship must compete at Adam Smith level.

 Ruth Cookson firstname.lastname@example.org or 757.683.5570 for questions regarding the Online Challenges.